Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 That's a lot.

-The regent of the Kingdom of Hungary, Miklos Horthy, definitely said that wrong, sorry,
+The regent of the Kingdom of Hungary, Miklos Horthy, definitely said that wrong.

 began secretly pursuing peace talks with the US and the UK.

-So I would like to back out of that case.
+so I would like to back out of that place.

 Yeah.